gu, is a command-line utility used to install and manage

 to-be-installed and existing versions differ.
 There are cases when refreshing

-file contents may be needed, if they were modified or damaged.
-Use
+file contents may be needed, such as if they were modified or damaged.
+In this case, use the

 gu install -L -o component.jar gu install -o ruby

-GraalVM Updater will just instruct to replace the contained files of a
+GraalVM Updater will then instruct the user to replace the contained files of a

---force) option, which disables most of the checks and allows to install
+--force) option, which disables most of the checks, and allows the user to

-If a language component is not installed running the code that tries to initialize the language context can result in an exception like this:
+If a language component is not installed, running code that tries to initialize that language context can result in an exception like this:

 java.lang.ExceptionInInitializerError Caused by: com.oracle.truffle.polyglot.PolyglotIllegalArgumentException: A language with id '$language' is not installed.
 Installed languages are: [js, llvm].

-If you see a problem like that, install the language component as explained on this page above.
+If you see a problem like that, install the language runtime component as explained above on this page.